Stephen Liddle: Career and research

-In 2013 he reported the isolation of a terminal uranium(VI) nitride akin to examples previously restricted to cryogenic matrix isolation experiments.
-Also in 2013, his research group disclosed the first f-element cyclobutadienyl complexes.
-In 2015 he reported a uranium(IV)-arsenido complex containing uranium-arsenic triple bonds.
+In 2013 he reported the isolation of a terminal uranium(VI) nitride akin to examples previously restricted to cryogenic matrix isolation experiments, and that formed the basis from which to report the electronic structure of uranium nitrides including quantifying the covalence of the uranium-nitrogen triple bond by using ^{15}N NMR spectroscopy.
+In 2013, his research group disclosed the first f-element cyclobutadienyl complexes.
+Between 2014-2025 he reported a range of M=EH bonds (M = Th, U; E = N, P, As, and Sb) along with phosphide, arsenido, and stibido derivatives.
 In 2019 his research group isolated a uranium(V)-dinitrogen complex.
-In 2021, Liddle reported a tri-thorium cluster featuring σ-aromatic actinide metal-metal bonding.
-Before the synthesis of this complex, examples of actinide-actinide bonding had been restricted to matrix isolation experiments and fullerene-encapsulated species.
+In 2021, Liddle reported a tri-thorium cluster featuring two-electron σ-aromatic actinide metal-metal bonding, and in follow-up work reported one-electron analogues that exhibit exalted diamagnetism and were found to be open-shell aromatic superatoms.
+Before the synthesis of those metal-metal complexes, examples of actinide-actinide bonding had been restricted to matrix isolation experiments and fullerene-encapsulated species.